highderoy/Smartknower/README.md

-Trained a ML model on Breast Cancer Dataset to predict diagnosis.
+Trained a ML model using KNN on Breast Cancer Dataset to predict diagnosis.